coder0xff/Plange/README.md

 #### Prerequisites
  * [CMake 3.9 or newer](https://cmake.org/download/)
- * [Python 2.x](https://www.python.org/downloads/) insalled with Python directory added to your %PATH% environment variable
+ * [Python 2.x](https://www.python.org/downloads/) (On Windows, choose to update the %PATH% environment variable during installation.)
  * Either gcc 7, or Microsoft Visual C++ 2017
- * An internet connection (for automatic downloading of dependencies)
+ * An internet connection (for downloading external dependencies)

 #### Building
  * Clone the repository to a directory of your choice, SRC.